letmerecall/wrapper-to-master-xml/README.md

-Pseudocode to process wrapper xml
+Pseudocode to map Hypothizer XML to master XML of Truecover